 Because of Mary’s prayers and her selfless willingness to accept God’s call on her life, she was highly favored by God and used to complete the plan of salvation offering eternal life through Jesus.
 All the days of her life were impacted by this Promised Child.
 Even as she heard reports of Jesus’ baptism and the loud voice that spoke of God’s favor on Jesus, her role of a mother stayed closer to her heart.

 We know at the the cross, Mary was there.
 As a mother comforts her child, Jesus asked John to care for his mother in one last act of teaching of kindness.

 Anna the Prophetess (Luke 2:36-38)

 Even though Anna wasn’t praying for her own child, she had devoted her life to praying and watching for the coming Messiah.
 Widowed after seven years of marriage, she lived at the temple until she was eighty-four years old.

 Luke tells us that Anna worshiped day and night.
-She had searched the scriptures to find the prophecies and promises that foretold that Jesus would come.
+She had searched the scriptures for Bible verses about the prophecies and promises that foretold that Jesus would come.

-When Joseph and Mary brought Jesus to the temple to dedicate him, Anna was one of people to greet them and told everyone who was looking for the redeemer.
+When Joseph and Mary brought Jesus to the temple to dedicate him, the Holy Spirit filled Anna as she was one of the people to greet them and told everyone who was looking for the redeemer.

 Canaanite (Syrophoenician) Woman (Matthew 15:21-28 & Mark 7:24-30)